Skip to Content

 The scene is really eclectic with a mix of families, hipsters, tourists and regular locals.
 Our AirBnb hosts recommended we check out Street Eats @ Franko and we were so glad we did.
 It definitely was a great way to get a feel for the city and do something that locals love to do.

-Where: Franklin Square, 70 Macquarie Street
+Where: Franklin Square, 70 Macquarie Street, Hobart

-When: Every Friday night 4:30-9pm between November and April
+When: Every Friday night 4:30-9pm between December and April

 Weekend in Hobart Day 1: Saturday